google.com, pub-5415575505102445, DIRECT, f08c47fec0942fa0 Impact-Site-Verification: 41d1d5bc-3932-4474-aa09-f8236abb0433

 Early Childhood Trauma

 Experiencing trauma in early childhood, such as abuse or neglect, can have long-lasting effects on mental health.
-Research indicates that children who face such adversities are more likely to develop psychosis as adults.
+Research indicates that children who face such adversities are more likely to develop real causes of psychosis as adults.
 The impact of trauma can alter brain chemistry and structure, making individuals more susceptible to mental health disorders.

 Substance Use and Its Role in Psychosis